0ddjob/Alice_MC10/RGB_Video/README.md

 - CHB = Z11 pin 9 (MC6847 VDG)
 - Y = Z11 28 (MC6847 VDG)

+### Notable Differences Between Alice & MC-10
+The crystal for the Alice is located next to the 6803 CPU whereas the MC-10's crystal is part of the RF modulator circuit.
+This means that any modification to the MC-10's video output stage needs to include the crystal & system clock generation circuitry ...
+NOTE TO SELF!

 ## Status
 15-Mar-2025:<br>
 Work in progress!<br>